appinha/job_app_test-vivo_4th_platform/ex1/README.md

 # Exercise 1

-*Code an algorithm that counts how many times each element in a given array occurs in a given matrix.*
+*An algorithm that counts how many times each element in a given array occurs in a given matrix.*

 ## Subject